-- Populate the DIMMs in the furthest slot from the processor for channel 1, first.
-Then channels 2 3. - A minimum of one DIMM per processor must always be present one for each processor. - Mixing DIMM Sizes When mixing DIMMs on a channel that has a mixed number of ranks, it is recommended to have the total number of ranks on the channel be even to avoid bandwidth degradation.
+- Minimum Number of DIMMs-A minimum of one DIMM on each processor must always be installed. - Slot Order-For each memory channel, populate the DIMM slot that is furthest from the processor first. - Channel Balancing-For best performance, populate each channel with the same number of identical DIMMs. - Mixing DIMM Speeds-All DIMMs populated on all channels on both processors should be able to support the highest frequency, because the timings of the slowest DIMM will be applied to all DIMMs. - Mixing DIMM Sizes-When mixing DIMMs on a channel that have a mixed number of ranks, it is recommended to have the total number of ranks on the channel be even to avoid bandwidth degradation.
 Example: placing a single-rank DIMM and a dual-rank DIMM on the same channel is not desirable.
-The total number of ranks would be three an odd number of ranks.
-If this option is used, populate the higher ranking DIMMs furthest from the processor (slot A).

-- For maximum memory performance the DIMMs within a node must be identical in:

-- Speed (1066 or 1333 Mtransfer/sec)

-- Number of ranks (1 or 2)
+The total number of ranks would be three, an odd number of ranks.
+If mixing is unavoidable, then DIMMs with the most ranks need to be populated in the slots farthest from the processor (the "A" slots). - Maximum Memory Performance -The DIMMs within a node must be identical in speed and rank: - Speed-1066 or 1333 M transfers/sec (MT/s) - Number of ranks -1, 2, or 4